erinhwilson/mistborn/docs/index.md

 # Mistborn: The Final Eyebrow

-Below is a compilation of visualizations analyzing the social dynamics in the first Mistborn book based on the number of times characters "raise an eyebrow" at another character.
+Below is a compilation of visualizations analyzing the social dynamics in the _Mistborn_ series based on the number of times characters "raise an eyebrow" at another character.
 The full article describing the pilot analysis is available here {ADD LINK}.

+To briefly describe the underlying data:
+* We borrowed an eBook copy of _The Final Empire, The Well of Ascension_, and _The Hero of Ages_.
+* We ‘control-F’ed for instances of the word ‘eyebrow.’
+* We read the passage surrounding the eyebrow interaction to ensure it was indeed a “raising” or “cocking” or “lifting” of said eyebrow - basically we counted any sort of elevation.
+* We recorded: 1) the character raising the eyebrow (“source”), 2) the character at whom the eyebrow was raised (“target”), and 3) the page number of the interaction.

 ## Visualization gallery